-Objective: In this study our main goal is to evaluate the status of dyslipidemia in patients of acute myocardial infarction and their treatment outcome in Bangladesh.
+Objective: In this study our main goal is to evaluate the pattern of dyslipidemia in patients of acute myocardial infarction and their treatment outcome in Bangladesh.

-Method: This cross-sectional prospective observational type of study was conducted among 200 purposively selected patients of acute myocardial infarction attended in Cardiology Department of NICVD, for treatment to see their pattern of dyslipidemia and treatment outcome during January 2011 to December 2011.
+Method: This cross-sectional prospective observational type of study was conducted among 100 purposively selected patients of acute myocardial infarction attended in Cardiology Department of tertiary hospital, for treatment to see their pattern of dyslipidemia and treatment outcome during February 2016 to February 2017.
 Study subjects were selected from admitted patient at emergency department and at in-patient department of the Cardiology Department with acute coronary syndrome.
 Fasting lipid profile in next morning of admission was done and assessed.
 Dyslipidemia was considered according to ATP III guideline with Serum Total cholesterol > 200 mg/dl, TG>150 mg/dl, LDL >100 mg/dl, HDL.
 Collected information was checked repeatedly.
 Information was collected by the researchers.
+Data was processed and analyzed by using pc bases software system SPSS- 23 (Statistical Package for Social Science).

-Results: During the study, male patients were 58% higher than female and most of them belongs to 51-60 years age group
+Results: During the study, male patients were 58% higher

-(40%).77% patients had dyslipidaemia and after treatment 57% patients got discharged.
+than female and most of them belongs to 51-60 years age group (38%).75% patients had dyslipidaemia and after treatment 57% patients got discharged.